anisimovsergey/lumino-esp/docs/setup.md

 When the device is in the initial state, you can connect it to your home WiFi network by following these steps:
 1. Scan the available WiFi networks on your mobile phone or a computer.
 * Find the one created by your device (it should have `DEVICE_` prefix) and connect to it.
 * You should be redirected to the captive portal page hosted on the device.
-This page allows you to see all the WiFi networks available for the device to connect.
+If you are not redirected automatically, try to open the following page in your browser: http://192.164.1.4/ This page allows you to see all the WiFi networks available for the device to connect.
 * Connect the device to your WiFi network by selecting it in the list of the available ones, or typing the network identifier (SSID) in.
-For the secured networks you need to provide a password too.
+For the secured networks, which is mostly the case, you need to provide a password too.

 If the user doesn't connect to the WiFi access point created by the device in 5 minutes, the device automatically switches to the [silent state](#silent_state).

 When the device successfully connects to a WiFi network, it switches to the [connected state](#connected_state).
-In this state its own access point gets disabled and the user's browser is redirected to the settings webpage hosted on the same device but now accessible through the WiFi network it connected to.
-The name of this page corresponds to the device name followed by `.local` suffix (e.g. device_r2d2.local).
+Now you can disconnect from the WiFi network created by the device, connect back to your home network and use the software coming with the device for changing its settings.
+The WiFi access point created by the device will be automatically disabled in 5 minutes as soon as the device switches to the [silent state](#silent_state).

 In case of a connection attempt failure, due to an incorrect password or other error, the device displays an error message to the user and remains in the initial state.